-The SEAMOR ROVs are signed as a foundation for use in multiple applications or operations.
-Using a modular, open frame design, the one-person portable vehicle hosts all the standard items required of an inspection class ROV while still having room for tooling and sensor expansion.
+The SEAMOR ROVs are designed as a foundation for use in multiple applications or operations.
+Using a modular, open frame design, the one-person deployable vehicle hosts all the standard items required of an inspection class ROV while still having room for tooling and sensor expansion.
 The vehicle is light weight so can easily be deployed and retrieved by one person either using the accessible handle on the ROV or the Kevlar reinforced umbilical.
-The controller layout is such that each feature of the ROV is clearly laid out so that the operation and control of the vehicle is natural and ergonomic for novice to experienced end users.
+The controller layout is such that each feature of the ROV is clearly laid out so the operation and control of the vehicle is natural and ergonomic for a novice or an experienced pilot.

-As a global distributor of economical, potable, underwater ROV’s, SEAMOR inspection system are being used in a wide range of applications.
+As a global distributor of economical, portable, underwater ROV’s, SEAMOR inspection systems are being used in a wide range of applications.
 For more information on what SEAMOR can offer to fill your specific need, please contact our head office or your local distributor directly.
 Fly a SEAMOR ROV and understand why SEAMOR is putting your expectations into our ROVs.

 Undertaking routine activities such as: